 TampaSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Tampa homeowners stack the 30% federal tax credit and TECO net metering.
-With 5.5 peak sun hours a day and bills averaging $145/month, the typical Tampa system pays back in about 7.6 years.
+At 5.5 peak sun hours a day, a home with a $145/month bill (about 1,036 kWh) needs roughly a 7.8 kW system — 20 panels — and pays back in about 7.9 years.

 Solar Incentives Available in Tampa